OpenThread is an IP stack running on the 802.15.4 MAC layer which features mesh network and low power consumption.

 The whole stage is optional and only required if the application wants to create the network interface for Thread.

 esp_openthread_launch_mainloop()to launch the OpenThread main loop.
-Note that this is a busy loop and will not return until the OpenThread stack is terminated.
+Note that this is a busy loop and does not return until the OpenThread stack is terminated.

 Calling OpenThread APIs